varun86/vessel-browser/README.md

 - The default MCP port is `3100`
 - Hermes Agent and OpenClaw should treat Vessel as the persistent, human-visible browser rather than launching their own separate browser session
 - Vessel does not expose local model or provider configuration in-app
+- Approval policy is controlled live from the sidebar Supervisor panel rather than a separate global settings screen
 - The intended control plane is an external harness driving Vessel through MCP
 - If you set an Obsidian vault path in Settings, harnesses can write markdown notes directly into that vault via Vessel memory MCP tools